 Here is a quick checklist to cover some of the considerations for your company at design stage.
 In short, it will help to make sure you have thought about the design carefully and from a variety of angles.

 - What is the type and mix of warehouse storage equipment you require?

-- Think closely about your product range – size, weight, height, hazards?
+- Think closely about your product range – for instance; size, weight, height, hazards?

-- Have you considered your product movement cycles, including planning for seasonal variations, changes in stock movement?
+- Have you considered your product movement cycles, likewise planning for seasonal variations, changes in stock movement?